llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 For any software project/task, the first thing that I usually do is set up a test loop.
 So that’s what I started with.
 In my case, I needed to be able to test whether LLVM JITLink was able to link 32-bit i386 ELF objects, containing valid i386/ELF relocations, into a 32 bit process.
 LLVM, conveniently, already has a tool called llvm-jitlink, which is built and put into the bin folder by default, when you build the LLVM project. llvm-jitlink is a command line wrapper for the JITLink library, which takes object files as input and then links them using JITLink.
 The process that the object files are linked into is the one that’s running llvm-jitlink itself.

 The tricky part here, at least for me, was to get a 32-bit i386 llvm-jitlink executable.
 By default Clang produces executables for the host architecture, which meant that I needed to dabble a bit in cross-compilation[^5] (compiling for a target different than the host architecture) since I was developing on x86-64[^6] hardware.
 But eventually, I had on my hands a 32-bit i386 llvm-jitlink executable!

 The last piece missing in my test loop was the plumbing in LLVM JITLink, on top of which I could start adding i386/ELF relocations.
 I added this plumbing as part of my first [commit](https://github.com/llvm/llvm-project/commit/29fe204b4e87dcd78bebd40df512e8017dffea8f) to LLVM JITLink!
 On a high level, there were 2 things that I implemented in that commit -

 1. **ELFLinkGraphBuilder_i386** - contained specialized logic for parsing i386/ELF relocations from an object file.
 2. **ELFJITLinker_i386** - contained specialized logic for fixing up i386/ELF relocations in the executable image supposed to be emitted to memory.

 Over the next few months, I incrementally added support for the following i386/ELF relocations to LLVM JITLink.

 > Quick aside, before we talk about the individual relocations!
 Let’s recall what relocations are.
 >
 > The compiler generates code which contains symbolic references to actual symbols (everything other than local
 > variables in a function and functions themselves).
 The compiler just refers to symbols by the names used by the programmer and leaves a set of TODOs for the linker to complete during linking.
 >
 > In ELF objects, these TODOs are found in the [relocation](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-54839.html#scrolltoc) section.
 They tell the linker where and how a symbolic
 > reference needs to be fixed.
 The linker then, for the most part, follows the compiler’s instructions and resolves all the relocations in the program.
 The linker can resolve relocations because it has a view of the entire compiled program.

 1. R_386_32
     1. **What** - Tells the linker to replace the symbolic reference with the symbol’s absolute memory address.
     2. **When** - Used to reference global and static variables in non position-independent code (PIC).
 PIC allows code to be loaded at any address in memory, rather than at a fixed address.
     3. **Code** -
-        ```c
+        ```c++
         // Compile with => clang -m32 -c -o obj.o obj.c

         // declare a global variable x